 - Contains fragrance (although scent is faint, and concentration is at the lowest)

-First Aid Beauty Skin Rescue Anti-Breakout Charcoal Cleanser is a highly effective cleanser for, you guessed it- breakout-prone skin.
 It’s made to be used twice a day like you would a normal cleanser.
-However, it’s so effective in cleansing that you may find you only need to use it once a day, or even less frequent.
-If you have sensitive skin, I recommend using it twice to three times a week.
+However, it’s so effective in cleansing that you may find you only need to use it once a day.
+It removes excess oil, dirt, makeup and all other unwanted stuff that builds up over the day.

 If you have sensitive skin this cleanser is ideal for you because it is fragrance-free.
 Also, it’s dermatologist tested and is free of all the bad stuff like gluten, nuts and the like.
 Easy to use all you need to do is apply to your skin and rinse off with warm water.
 2 minutes is all you need to get the job done.